-How to Disable System Integrity Protection (rootless) in OS X El Capitan
+How to Disable System Integrity Protection (rootless) in Mac OS X

-Apple has enabled a new default security oriented featured called System Integrity Protection, often called rootless, in OS X 10.11 onward.
-The rootless feature is aimed at preventing Mac OS X compromise by malicious code, whether intentionally or accidentally, and essentially what SIP does is lock down specific system level locations in the file system while simultaneously preventing certain processes from attaching to system-level processes.
+Apple has enabled a new default security oriented featured called System Integrity Protection, often called rootless or SIP, in Mac OS from versions 10.11 onward.
+The SIP / rootless feature is aimed at preventing Mac OS X compromise by malicious code, whether intentionally or accidentally, and essentially what SIP does is lock down specific system level locations in the file system while simultaneously preventing certain processes from attaching to system-level processes.

-For those wondering, System Integrity Protection locks down the following system level directories in OS X:
+Before getting started on disabling SIP, you may be wondering which directories SIP / rootless protects from modification.
+Currently, System Integrity Protection locks down the following system level directories in Mac OS X:

 /usr (with the exception of /usr/local subdirectory)